90rdon/power-dms-demo/README.md

 # Power DMS Demo

-This is web project build for Power DMS.
+This is web project build for Power DMS as a demo.